• Skip to main content

 • ×

-Flavorful Tomato Avocado Feta Salad with Corn is full of fresh tomatoes, rich buttery avocado, briny feta cheese, and tender corn topped with a light citrusy dressing.
+Flavorful Tomato Avocado Feta Salad with Fresh Corn is a refreshing and vibrant dish full of ripe summer tomatoes bursting with juiciness, creamy buttery avocado, tangy feta cheese, and tender sweet corn with natural sweetness.

-Like my Southern Cucumber and Tomato salad, this colorful vegetable salad is a refreshing change from everyday mixed salad and can be served as a light main dish; it is also a perfect side dish or side salad, especially for backyard cookouts, casual weeknight dinners, or potlucks.
+Like my Southern Cucumber and Tomato Salad, and Southern Corn Salad, this colorful vegetable salad is a refreshing change from an everyday mixed salad and can be served as a light main dish.
+It is also a perfect side dish or a side salad, especially for backyard cookouts, casual weeknight dinners, or potlucks.

 My daughter-in-law, Kara Godfrey, shared this recipe with me, and I know you will love it as much as we do.